The Childcare Dilemma

 Children often do best with routines and in a familiar environment.
 Having a nanny come to you *should* make for better meals and naps.
 A nanny is also ideal if you have errrr… control issues.
 After all, it’s your house, your rules, your food, your diapers, your nap times and your screen (or no tv) rules; you don’t have to compromise your standards for how you like things done.
 That said, be open and thankful for picking up some helpful parenting tricks from a trusted and seasoned nanny; it can be a great gift.

-One big drawback with having a nanny is lack of structure and socialization, but with a little extra work on your part, you can set up play dates for your nanny and your friend’s kids.
+One big drawback with having a nanny is lack of structure and socialization, but with a little extra work on your part, you can set up playdates for your nanny and your friend’s kids.
 Heck, most nannies have a nanny posse with meet-ups at parks or library sing-a-longs.
+Though once again, playdates will add another layer of exposure that you will need to take into consideration in your risk mitigation.

 Get really clear with yourself and your partner on your feelings about your nanny driving your kiddo around in her (or his) car.
 If this is a thing you want them to do, it’s your right to ask about driving experience, accidents, etc. For example, I wouldn’t feel comfortable with a nanny-who-just-learned-to-drive-in-America driving my kids around.

-Here are some of our favorite services for local nannies and sitters:
+On the hunt for a nanny or babysitter?
+Here are some of our favorite services for local nannies and sitters.

 It’s also important to watch how your nanny interacts with your child.
 Does she get right down on the floor and start playing or is she more reserved (or just shy around adults)?
 Rely heavily on your gut feeling and previous references.
 If you’re open to a limited-English speaking nanny, communication might be challenging, but your child might pick up a second language (a perk!).